jacebenson/jace.pro/src/posts/2019/2019-01-17-password-variable-for-service-catalog.md

 ---
 title: Password variable for service catalog
+description: >-
-description: "I was asked to add a password field on a catalog item and I was appalled\\\r\nto find this isn't an out of box variable type.
-I went ahead and made a\\\r\nwidget t..."
+  I was asked to add a password field on a catalog item and I was appalled to find this isn't an out of box variable type.
+I went ahead and made a widget to make one that is secure but I feel we shouldn't have to.
 date: '2019-01-17'
 tags:
   - client-scripts